sevenc-nanashi/p5-frame-capturer/README.md

 - `format`: Image format to save the frames.
 Default: `png`.
 - `frames`: Number of frames to capture.
 You can use `undefined` or `0` to capture frames indefinitely until `stopCapturing()` is called.
 Default: `undefined`.
 - `parallelWriteLimit`: Maximum number of frames to write in parallel.
 You can use `0` to remove the limit, but this may cause your browser to crash.
 Default: `8`.
+- `onFinished`: Callback function to call when capturing is finished.
+Will not be called if `frames` is `undefined`.
+Default: `undefined`.

 ### `stopCapturer()`